 Do I Need an Aftermarket Auto Warranty?

 We’ve said it time and time again.
 And while we hate to sound like a broken record, we’ll say it again: everyone needs extended coverage.
 You may think you don’t need it, but you do.
-This isn’t to say that you can go without, because you can.
-But when you decide to do so, be ready to face some ridiculously high repair bills.
+This isn’t to say that you can go without it because you can.
+When you decide to do so, be ready to face some ridiculously high repair bills.
 We’re not trying to scare you, we just want everyone to not have to worry about repair bills ever again.

 The great thing about extended coverage is that auto shops love us.
-Everyone from small town certified mechanics to massive dealerships enjoy working with us.
-Because we pay with our corporate account in advance, they get their money fast.
+Everyone from small-town certified mechanics to massive dealerships enjoy working with us.
+Mechanics get their money fast since we pay with our corporate accounts in advance, leaving more room for you to relax.

 Don’t wait until your manufacturer’s warranty runs out and you have a lapse in coverage.
 Extended coverage can save you thousands in repairs bills and get you back on the road in no time.
 Why just drive your car when you can drive it worry-free?!

 FAQ’s: Aftermarket Extended Warranty